Vice Ganda: Philanthropy

 In November 2021, during the annual "Magpasikat" competition of It's Showtime hosts against each other.
-Ganda and his group together with Ryan Bang and Jackie Gonzaga won runner up and dedicated their winning prize of ₱100,000 to The Ruth Foundation for Palliative and Hospice Care (Ruth Foundation Project Reef Care).
+Vice and his group together with Ryan Bang and Jackie Gonzaga won runner up and dedicated their winning prize of ₱100,000 to The Ruth Foundation for Palliative and Hospice Care (Ruth Foundation Project Reef Care).
 The said foundation caters to COVID and Non COVID cases and help them with medical care.

 In January 2022, he donated ₱500,000 to a 10-day benefit concert headed by Regine Velasquez in the "Tulung-Tulong sa Pag-ahon campaign" of ABS-CBN Foundation to aid further recovery of typhoon Odette-affected families.
-In March 2022, in a vlog uploaded in his YouTube account, Ganda extended help to random strangers by paying for the medicines they bought in a pharmacy opposite AFP Medical Center in Quezon City.
+In March 2022, in a vlog uploaded in his YouTube account, Vice extended help to random strangers by paying for the medicines they bought in a pharmacy opposite AFP Medical Center in Quezon City.
 According to him, finding the money to buy medicine is a big headache for a lot of people so he paid for the expenses of all customers throughout the day.

+In April 2024, Ganda and fellow It's Showtime hosts donated their winnings from Family Feud to their chosen beneficiary, "PISTON," an association dedicated to jeepney drivers nationwide.
+This donation came at a time when the drivers were protesting the government's planned jeepney phaseout.